tsalkakis-d/codegrid/README.md

 ## Definitions
 - __channel__  A data queue with event handlers
-A channel receives messages or control signals.
+	A channel receives messages or signals.
 - __message__  A data object send to a channel Messages are stored to the channel message queue.
 	When a message in queue is ready for consumption, it is removed from the queue and consumed by the consume handler function.
+	All messages that arrive to a channel must have the same structure (defined in channel configuration).
 - __signal__ A special control message sent to a channel.
 	Signals may be processed immediately or may be stored in a separate signal queue to be processed later.
 	Signal types are:
-	- __pause__  Processed immediately.
+	- __PAUSE__  Processed immediately.
 Channel enters the paused state.
 Consuming is stopped.
-	- __resume__ Processed immediately.
+	- __RESUME__ Processed immediately.
 Channel returns to the normal state.
 All pending data messages are consumed.
-	- __flush__  Processed immediately.
+	- __FLUSH__  Processed immediately.
 Channel returns to the normal state.
 All pending data messages are flushed without consuming.
-	- __next__  An argument (nextChannel) is also provided.
-Pass nextChannel There are two types of messages:
-	- __data message__  An object sent from any code to the channel.
-	- __control message__  A special object
-	A data object with a specific structure.
-Messages are sent from code to channels, where they are consumed.
-All data messages that arrive to a channel must have the same structure.
+	- __CHAIN__  Pushed in signal queue.
+Next onConsume will send a message to next channel. argument nextChannel is provided.
 - __channel state__
 A channel can be in one of the following operation states:
-	- __normal state__ Data messages are consumed as soon as possible.
+	- __normal state__ Messages are consumed as soon as possible.
-	- __paused state__ Data messages are stored to be consumed later.
+	- __paused state__ Messages are stored to be consumed later.
-- __control message__
-A channel may receive one of the following controll messages:
 - __event handler__
-A function that fires when a specific condition occurs in a channel:
+A function provided by application that fires when a specific condition occurs in a channel:
-	- __message handler__ Fires to consume a data message and remove it from the queue
+	- __message handler__ Fires to consume a message and remove it from the message queue
 	- __error handler__ Fires when an error occurs inside a handler
-	- __pause handler__ Fires when a pause control message is received
+	- __pause handler__ Fires when a PAUSE signal is received
-	- __resume handler__ Fires when a resume control message is received
+	- __resume handler__ Fires when a RESUME signal is received
 - __channel scope__
 A special data container in channel for storing local variables, accessible from handlers.
 A message handler may process the incoming messages and keep some data here.